SAP Ariba Insights: When Integrated Sourcing Processes Become Cost Drivers

 Conclusion – three decisions and one recommendation

-SAP Ariba Sourcing is an established system –especially for global companies with a large supplier base.
-Ariba really shows its strengths when used in conjunction with other Ariba modules, such as Supplier Lifecycle, Contracts, or Buying.
-This combination creates a coherent process image within the SAP Business Network that works well for organizations with an international presence.
+SAP Ariba Sourcing is a well-established system—particularly for global companies with a large supplier base.
+Ariba truly demonstrates its strengths when used in conjunction with other Ariba modules, such as Supplier Lifecycle, Contracts, or Buying.
+This combination creates a cohesive process landscape within the SAP Business Network that works well for organizations with an international presence.

-However, in S/4HANA-based organizations, Ariba Sourcing must be clearly evaluated against integration effort, system complexity, and ongoing operations – especially if the focus is on a lean, SAP-oriented architectural approach.
+However, in S/4HANA-based organizations, Ariba Sourcing must be evaluated in terms of integration effort, system complexity, and ongoing operation—especially if the focus is on a lean, SAP-oriented architectural approach.

 This is precisely why purchasing organizations must face three fundamental decisions today: